pablo-icm/emm/content/authors/josep-m-gasol/_index.md

 title: Josep M. Gasol

 # Full Name (for SEO)
-first_name: Josep M.
+first_name: Josep M
 last_name: Gasol
 weight: 60

 # Username (this should match the folder name)
 authors:
-- josep-m.-gasol
+- josep-m-gasol

 # Is this the primary user of the site?
 superuser: false